troe27/UU-GWAS06/docs/index.md

 - go to the ```Phenotype and Literature``` group.
 Set the ```OMIM Alleles``` and ```ClinVar Variants``` to _pack_.
 - to begin with, you may need to turn your custom tracks to _dense_, but later on you will need to set them to _pack_ or _full_.

-Click on the link in the name of the ```OMIM Alleles``` and ```ClinVar Variants``` and read the description.
-In particular, familiarize yourself with the color coding and the meaning of the letter symbols used in the ClinVar track.
+Click on the link in the names of the ```OMIM Alleles``` and ```ClinVar Variants``` and read the description.
+In particular, familiarize yourself with the color coding and the meaning of the letter symbols used in the ClinVar tracks.

 As you notice, the SnpEff annotated variants occur in exonic regions.
 Using the highlight/zoom function described above, zoom into 2 exonic regions of your choice.
 Turn the custom tracks to pack or full.
 Using the highlight function, select 3 SnpEff variants that are most likely to be pathogenic and would constitute good candidates for follow-up experiments.
 Make your selection based on the information in the other tracks too.